Our friendly, bustling campus is a stone’s throw from the centre of Cambridge, often described as the perfect student city.

 If you’re a first-year undergraduate, the chances are you’ll live on campus in halls.
 With fellow students living nearby in private accommodation, you’ll find there’s always plenty going on.

 You can pop into our Students’ Union lounge, The Academy, which hosts live music and club nights.
-The SU also organises two weekly events at a local club – Midweek Mashup and Flirt! – and supports more than 140 clubs and societies.
+The SU also organises a weekly club night – Midweek Mashup – and supports around 100 clubs and societies.

 You can also enjoy a year-round programme of exhibitions, plays and shows at the Ruskin Gallery and Mumford Theatre.
 We regularly show students’ work in the gallery, and our theatre hosts everything from musicals and comedy, to children’s shows and pantomime.